 - Completed USMLE Step 1 before start of rotation.

 - Medical students in LCME accredited medical school.

-- Complete AAMC-VSLO application indicating preferred clerkship elective.
+- Complete AAMC-VSLO application indicating preferred internship elective.
 Access linked here to AAMC-VSLO.

 - Complete the David Satcher Supplemental Application.
 The online application requires 2 PDF letters of recommendation, 3 responses regarding interests in program, demographic data and preferred electives and dates.

 For questions about the David Satcher Acting Internship, please email M. Elizabeth Ruttenberg.